40 Best Female Singers of the 70s: Notable Women in Music

 33. Liza Minnelli

-Liza Minnelli brought her electrifying stage presence and Broadway talents to the 70s music scene.
-With her powerful vocals and theatrical performances, she became a captivating performer.
-She made an indelible mark on the music industry.
-Minnelli had commercial success and helped other female artists.
+Liza Minnelli was an electric performer who added the stage presence and Broadway talents to the music scene of the 70s.
+Her strong vocals and dramatics made her an engaging performer.
+She left an indelible imprint on the music industry.
+Minnelli was commercially successful and assisted other female artists.

 34. Kate Bush

-Kate Bush emerged in the late 70s with her unique and theatrical style.
-With her debut album, The Kick Inside, and innovative music videos, Bush captivated audiences.
-She showcased the impact of female singers.
-She created the indelible mark that female singers were making on the music scene.
+Kate Bush has born in the late 70s her theatrical and individual style.
+Bush amazed people with her first album, The Kick Inside, and new music video.
+She demonstrated the influence of female singers.
+She was the one who left the indelible mark of female singers making in the music scene.

 35. Thelma Houston

-Thelma Houston achieved major success with her disco anthem, "Don't Leave Me This Way" in 1976.
-Houston's powerful vocals and energetic stage presence made her a popular figure.
-Her influence in the world of disco music helped shape the sound of the decade.
-Thelma Houston helped to show the success of female vocalists.
+Thelma Houston scored a big hit with her disco hit, "Don't Leave Me This Way" in 1976.
+Houston was popular by her strong voice and her dynamic performance.
+She influenced the sound of the decade in the world of disco music.
+Thelma Houston contributed to proving the success of female singers.

 36. Melissa Manchester